vyesscenia/IS106Final/README.md

 Make sure the computer, VS Code, and the files / application is all working properly with no errors or warnings.

-### Code Component - Best Part Sales Project
+### Code Component - Food Ordering Project

-You are hired to create a Web application to computerize Best Part sales process.
-The application should have a structure that stores the following part data: PID (a string), Description (a string), Price (a number) and Inventory (an number).
-The company currently carries only three parts as shown in the table below and the application should use an array of three custom objects (interface).
-If you don’t know how to use an array of three object variables, you can use  array of objects instead with 5 points penalty.
+You are hired to create a Web application to computerize Food Ordering process.
+The application should have an interface that stores the following food items: PID (a string), Description (a string), Price (a number) and Qantity (a number).
+The company currently carries only three items as shown in the table below and the application should use an array of three custom objects (interface).

-#### PID Description Price Inventory
+#### PID, Description, Price, Quantity
 2. 1 Hot Dog 5.00 2
 3. 2 Hamberger 6.00 1
 4. 3 Pizza 12.00 2